Hey, wusgawnon guys, it’s … (Sorry, we can’t do this.)

 Ripped in 90 Days: The Exact Blueprint

-Ripped in 90 Days: The Exact Blueprint isn’t mincing words — follow this diet and exercise plan for 90 days, with 45-minute fast-paced workouts to burn fat and maximize muscle mass.
+Ripped in 90 Days: The Exact Blueprint isn’t mincing words — follow this diet and workout program for 90 days, with 45-minute fast-paced workouts to burn fat and maximize muscle mass.
 This classic V Shred bro split flips the switch toward aesthetic gains, from ab-shredding workouts to the occasional HIIT-incinerator (again, sort of).
 The cardio and training push is the golden ticket to a ripped physique, though V Shred’s approach and oddly put-together program ruin that.

 (Yep, this is another one where things seemed OK, but we eventually realized it was the same program labeled something new again and again and again and again.)